vv2529/password-strength-checker/README.md

-# React app
+# Password Strength Checker

-React app
+A web app that provides a UI to check the strength of a password.

 ## Create React App